cerner/smart-on-fhir-tutorial/source/index.html.md

 ```iss``` is the EHR's FHIR end point and ```launch``` is an identifier that will be passed along to the authorization server.

 ```FHIR.oauth2.authorize``` queries the FHIR endpoint to find the URI for authorization.
-It then simply redirects to that endpoint, filling out the required api which includes the supplied client id, scopes and the launch parameter passed in from the ehr.
+It then simply redirects to that endpoint, filling out the required api which includes the supplied client id, scopes and the launch parameter passed in from the EHR.
 (There are a few more params that can be read about <a href='http://docs.smarthealthit.org/authorization/)'>here</a>).
 Additionally the function generates an appropriate ```state``` parameter that will then be checked after redirecting to the index page.

 Following the ```FHIR.oauth2.authorize```, the app will redirect to the authorization server, which, on a successful authorization, will redirect back to the ```Redirect URI```, in this case, index.html